fastmachinelearning/gw-iaas/libs/hermes/hermes.typeo/README.md

 $ python greet.py hello -h
 usage: greet hello [-h] --name NAME [--friendliness FRIENDLINESS]

+Say hello to someone with various degrees of friendliness

 optional arguments:
   -h, --help            show this help message and exit --name NAME           The name of the person to greet